-Download and complete the Fillable PDF under Solicitation, and attach NSF formatted 2-page Bio-sketches (PDF) for RIB lead and each of the key contributors (up to 3).
+Download and complete the Fillable PDF under Solicitation, and attach NSF formatted 2-page Bio-sketches (PDF) for RIB lead and each of the TOP 3 key contributors.

 IMPORTANT NOTE: Please download the Fillable PDF "Idaho NSF EPSCoR RII Track-1 Research Innovation Brief (RIB) Request Form" under Solicitation, then upload completed document with applicable 2-page NSF Bio-sketches.